"Borders (Special Edition)" includes five extra tracks.

 Album Review @ "IRM (Indie Rock Mag)"

 There are notable cyclical occurrences which can permeate all facets of existence.
 Whilst it’s never a carbon copy, we often witness history repeating itself.
 This is perceivable when musing upon the misguided and poorly handled political predicament of Britain leaving the European Union.
 Commonly known as “Brexit”; a crudely manufactured term and process which, for the past three years, British people have had rammed down their throats.
 The deadline for this dissociative devolution was originally March 29th 2019 (the release date of this album).
 However, behind closed doors, ‘negotiations’ are ongoing...

 The mood of the general public is reminiscent of a period in British politics during the “Thatcher Years”.
 Thatcher's tenancy as Prime Minister was primarily served throughout the 1980’s, and one particular event, which I think reflects the current political quagmire, was the implementation of the “Poll Tax”; a divisive policy which highlighted inequality, the “class-divide”.
 Without going into great detail, the Poll Tax caused widespread outcry, with protesting and rioting across the UK.

 “Borders” is primarily, but not solely influenced by the polarised sociopolitical climate in the UK.
 Across the country there is a palpable sense of tension.
-Fear, anger, confusion, bigotry, nationalism, the resurgence of racism and xenophobia, misguided beliefs, pompous patriotism and propaganda are prevalent.
+Fear, anger, confusion, bigotry, nationalism, the resurgence of racism and xenophobia, misguided beliefs, pompous patriotism, propaganda, outright lies & idiotic behaviour are all prevalent.